Skip to content

 • Software as a Service (SaaS).

 If a reporter is having a tough time understanding you, then there’s little chance they will be able to explain why you’re important to their own readers.
-And that often means your work will end up in the trash folder, and future releases and comment may not be given consideration.
+That often means your work will end up in the trash folder!
+And, future releases and comments may not be given consideration.

 And that’s what gets results.

-If you can capitalise on a hot topic then a simple comment can open a goldmine, establishing your business or spokesperson as a leading voice on key issues in your sector.
+If you can capitalise on a hot topic then a simple comment can open a goldmine!
+This establishes your business or spokesperson as a leading voice on key issues in your sector.

-If you’re struggling to create clear and concise messages, or if the mere mention of synergising makes your eyes roll, give us a call or take our free PR coverage assessment and find out how we can help with your PR outreach and content creation.
+Are you struggling to create clear and concise messages?
+Or, maybe the mere mention of synergising makes your eyes roll, give us a call and find out how we can help with your PR outreach and Kick-Ass content creation.